Erik-Aasen/veganFoodFind/README.md

 # Vegan Food Finder

-Site hosted on Heroku: https://vegan-food-find.herokuapp.com
+App hosted on Heroku: https://vegan-food-find.herokuapp.com

 - A fullstack application that allows users to upload meals with images and provides an interactive search selector for finding meals by city.